Quantum Yang-Mills theory: an overview of a programme: The renormalisation group for lattice gauge theory: interpolation

 where $-\triangle_{e'}$ has been chosen as an operator acting on the new edge which has $|\omega_0\rangle$ as its unique ground state, although, any other operator which has $|\omega_0\rangle$ as its unique ground state would do.
 Note that $H^{(1)}$ is now a little more nonlocal than $H$: it contains, via the interpolation unitary, interactions on up to $8$ edges.

 The second step is to introduce, at each new lattice point, \emph{two} new gauge-invariant loops in some state $|\psi\rangle$:

-The vertex set of the lattice remains unaltered by this step but after this operation the number of link degrees of freedom is increased by $4$ per plaquette.
+The vertex set of the lattice remains unaltered by this step but after this operation the number of link degrees of freedom is increased by $4$ per plaquette (note that we are adding tensor product factors to the \emph{total} hilbert space -- the \emph{physical} hilbert space grows more slowly).
 The state $|\psi\rangle$ of the new loops is essentially arbitrary.
 Indeed, in principle, the new loops are allowed to be in some massively entangled state.
-However, in the interest of minimising the curvature per plaquette, the state
+For illustrative purposes, we consider the state